stratapp/stratapp-website/_blog/stratapp-is-a-consulting-goldmine.md

 * innovators
 * what's hot and trending right now (conversations or work)

-Imagine if you can filter that data by unlimited combinations of geography, functions, verticals and horizontals.
+Imagine if you can filter that data by unlimited combinations of geography, levels, functions, verticals and horizontals.

 This level of real time data and insight is unprecedented.